Special tour to Machu Picchu in a wheelchair Full Day

 This is the experience

-• The ‘All Inclusive Machu Picchu Wheelchair Tour’ offers a visit to Machu Picchu in a special wheelchair service.
+- The ‘All Inclusive Machu Picchu Wheelchair Tour’ offers a visit to Machu Picchu in a special wheelchair service.
 The tour begins with pickup from the tourist’s hotel in Cusco (at 5 am).
 Then the trip is made by tourist transport direct to the Ollantaytambo station.
 There, with the support of the guide and the assistant guide, you board the Expedition train to Aguas Calientes.
 The final section will be by bus to the gate of Machu Picchu.
-There, always with the support of the guide and the assistant guide, the visit to Machu Picchu is made (special circuit 4).
+There, always with the support of the guide and the guide’s assistant, we will visit the lower part of Machu Picchu (circuit 3).
 The tour includes buffet lunch at the Tinkuy restaurant.

 Prices